tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

-If an update is pending on the machine and if that update is not present on the WAPT server, the server will download the needed update from Microsoft's servers.
+If an update is pending on the machine and if that update is not present on the WAPT server, the server will download the needed update from Microsoft servers.

 .. hint::

-  This mode of operation allows to download only the necessary updates on the computers that need them, thus saving bandwidth, download time and disk space.
+  This mode of operation allows to download only the necessary updates on the computers, thus saving bandwidth, download time and disk space.

 .. note:: Downloaded updates are stored:

   * on Linux servers in :file:`/var/www/waptwua`;

   * on Windows servers in :file:`C:\\wapt\\waptserver\\repository\\waptwua`;

 The WAPT Windows Update Agent repository download URL is based